ITMercenaries/JAVA8-SpringBoot-API/README.md

-# JAVA8-SpringBoot-API
+# SpringBoot-API
-A SpringBoot API application implemented on top of Java 8
+A SpringBoot API application implemented with Java 8